DenisPeskov/oldpersonalwebpage/about.md

 permalink: /about/
 ---

-I am Denis Peskov, a PhD student studying studying computational linguistics (or NLP) at the University of Maryland.
-I am advised by Professor Jordan Boyd-Graber.
+I am Denis Peskov, a PhD student studying studying computational linguistics (or NLP) at the University of Maryland with Professor Jordan Boyd-Graber.
 My main research interest is leveraging domain experts to create meaningful and accurate datasets.
-Additionally, I'm interested in question answering, machine translation, and computational social science.
+I apply this to the domains of question answering, machine translation, and computational social science.

 ### Education:

 Ph.D., University of Maryland, Computer Science 2016 - ?

-Visiting DAAD Fellow, Ludwig Maximillian Universität, 2020
+Visiting DAAD Fellow, Ludwig Maximillian Universität 2020

 M.S., University of Maryland, Computer Science 2016-2018